jdrestre/holberton-system_engineering-devops/0x0B-ssh/README.md

 ---
 File Name|Task Name|Task Description
 ---|---|---
-[0-use_a_private_key]|0.
+[0-use_a_private_key](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x0B-ssh/0-use_a_private_key)|0.
 Use a private key|Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/holberton with the user ubuntu.
+[1-create_ssh_key_pair](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x0B-ssh/0-use_a_private_key)|1.
+Create an SSH key pair|Bash script that creates an RSA key pair Name:holberton Number bits: 4096 Passphrase: betty